R-CF/ncdfCF/README.md

 # Access attributes
 ds[["pev"]]$attribute("long_name")
-#>               long_name
-#> "Potential evaporation"
+#> [1] "Potential evaporation"
 ```

 ##### Extracting data

-There are two ways to read data for a variable from the resource:
+There are three ways to read data for a variable from the resource:

+- **`data():`** The `data()` method returns all data of a variable,
+  including its metadata, in a `CFData` instance.
-- **`[]`:** The usual R array operator.
-This uses index values into the
+- **`[]`:** The usual R array operator gives you access to the raw,
+  non-interpreted data in the netCDF resource.
+This uses index values
-  dimensions and requires you to know the order in which the dimensions
+  into the dimensions and requires you to know the order in which the
-  are specified for the variable.
-With a bit of tinkering and some
+  dimensions are specified for the variable.
+With a bit of tinkering and
-  helper functions in `ncdfCF` this is still very easy to do.
+  some helper functions in `ncdfCF` this is still very easy to do.
 - **`subset()`:** The `subset()` method lets you specify what you want
   to extract from each dimension in real-world coordinates and
   timestamps, in whichever order.
 This can also rectify non-Cartesian